 New Orleans Lower Ninth – Make it Right

 Another example is the Lower Ninth in New Orleans.
 This was probably the hardest-hit area by Hurricane Katrina.
 Thanks to Make it Right, 150 affordable, green-living homes are expected to built.
 100 have been built so far.
 Each one has earned the highest rating from the U.S. Green Building Council: LEED Platinum.

 Homeowners lucky enough to call one of these houses home will be able to pick from over 20 designs that average 1,400 square feet (for a single family home).
 A duplex?
 Sure.
 A home for a single-family?
 You got it.
 They even get to choose the details: floors, cabinets, counter tops, color of paint.

 There’s an amazing, solar powered, ecofriendly community playground.
 There are also community gardens.
 Over 350 people are now enjoying life here where, merely four years ago or so, was an empty, dreary, uninhabited place.

 It isn’t just low income or senior living spaces that are getting attention either.
-The FCH has accommodations for just about anyone, anywhere, even if it’s temporary housing.
+The FCH has accommodations for just about anyone, anywhere, even if it’s green living temporary housing.
 Hopefully in the near future, there will be projects and organizations stepping up to the plate in every community across the country that needs it.